Search

 Depending on its proper treatment, it can last 10+ years or more.
 Many owners of mini goldfish have reported having their fish live longer than 10 years.

-However, the keys to a long life include providing the fish with a good and clean environment, regular water changes, and excellent nutrition.
+However, the keys to a long life include providing the mini gold fish with a good and clean environment, regular water changes, and excellent nutrition.
 Keeping the tank away from direct sunlight or other heat sources can also help your fish live longer.

 With the proper care, goldfish can live up to 20 years in some cases.
 Therefore, it is essential to take good care of them and give them a healthy environment to ensure they live for as long as possible.